mpusz/wg21-papers/src/2008R0_enable_variable_template_template_parameters.md

 inline constexpr bool is_ratio<ratio<Num, Den>> = true;
 ```

-However, the above cannot be passed to a class template anymore.
+However, contrary to a class template, the above variable template cannot be passed to
+a template at all.
 The syntax:

 ```cpp
 template<typename T, template<typename> bool Trait>